 The heart of the world

-In this context, coffee production is an integral part of local culture and is carried out through traditional and sustainable methods based on organic farming, polyculture, and rituals guided by the Mamos, the community’s spiritual leaders.
+In this context, coffee production is an integral part of local culture and is carried out using traditional and sustainable methods, based on organic farming, polyculture, and rituals guided by the Mamos, the spiritual leaders of the community.

-The project aims to document and enhance this ancestral knowledge, fostering its transmission to younger generations and its global dissemination through digital tools and new forms of storytelling.
+The project aims to document and enhance this ancestral knowledge, promoting its transmission to new generations and its global dissemination through digital tools and new forms of storytelling.

 GEOGRAPHIC AREA